 Bitcoin is further thought to have the potential to help the poor by reducing the excessive fees they pay to intermediaries for remittances, giving them greater access to financial institutions, fighting inflation, and perhaps even helping to end corruption.

-It is worth be noted that the gross domestic product of El Salvador is USD 24.7 billion.
-Therefore, the president of El Salvador has communicated that he wants bitcoin to help raise GDP and make the sending of remittances more efficient.
+It is worth noting that the gross domestic product of El Salvador is USD 24.7 billion.
+Therefore, the president of El Salvador has communicated that he wants Bitcoin to help raise GDP and make sending remittances more efficient.

-While many agree with Bukele's position, others think it is a smokescreen to divert attention from economic problems.
-Hence various manifestations of skepticism.
-But, in general, Twitter users express dissatisfaction with the situation in the country, especially for some of the country's people.
+While many agree with Bukele’s position, others think it is a smokescreen to divert attention from economic problems.
+Hence, various manifestations of skepticism.
+But, in general, Twitter users express dissatisfaction with the situation in the country, especially some of the country’s people.

-Comments such as the following stand out: "the elderly and poor people still in the country do not have access or the resources to be able to use this method," or "because we don't have a digital president better, perhaps we would be better off."
-There are even those who claim to return to the old national currency named Colón.
-Many demand that the president fixes current problems first before talking about the future.
+Comments such as the following stand out: “The elderly and poor people still in the country do not have access or the resources to be able to use this method,” or “Because we don’t have a digital president better, perhaps we would be better off.”
+Some even claim to return to the old national currency named Colón.
+Many demand that the president fixes current problems before discussing the future.